 After Thursday’s 11 a.m. opening, the Snoqualmies’ sportsbook will be open from 9 a.m.-10 p.m.
 Monday through Thursday; 9 a.m.-11 p.m. on Friday; and 7 a.m.-11 p.m. on Saturday and Sunday.
 That said, bettors may place wagers at the six kiosks outside the sportsbook 24 hours a day, seven days a week.
+There is no indication of whether users can get special betting bonuses for using these terminals.
 Per the tribe’s sports betting Q&A, the difference between what someone wagers and the amount of cash they insert into a kiosk will be spelled out on a ticket that the machine dispenses.
 This ticket can then be redeemed at the cashier’s cage for cash.

 Speaking to The Seattle Times about his tribe’s ability to go live before Thursday’s Bucs-Cowboys tilt, Le said, “The timing was just right, the fervor for football season.
 This is making history.
 So having a natural time frame, the kickoff of the NFL season and the kickoff of our sportsbook and being the first in Washington all just made a lot of sense.”